2022 Student Poster Contest:

 A green flag indicates air quality is good and poses little or no risk to health.
 The yellow flag signals moderate health concern, and orange means unhealthy for sensitive groups (like children, the elderly, and people with asthma).
 A red flag announces unhealthy air for everyone.
 A purple flag means the air quality is very unhealthy and everyone should avoid all outdoor activity (commonly used during local forest fires).

 The School Flag Program is funded by the SPAQP and administered by GASP.
 Schools located in southwest Pennsylvania can participate in the program.
 For the 2013-14 school year, there are 25 openings for the free program on a first come, first served basis.
-Participating schools will received a free set of air quality flags, grade and age appropriate lessons on air pollution, and assistance with the school specific program.
-Interested school administrators or teachers, who want to participate in the program, should contact firstname.lastname@example.org, or call 412-924-0604.
+Participating schools will receive a free set of air quality flags, grade and age-appropriate lessons on air pollution, and assistance with the school-specific program.

 Ground-level ozone is created through chemical reactions between volatile organic compounds, carbon monoxide, and nitrogen oxides emitted by motor vehicles and industry, in the presence of UV radiation.
 Ozone is highly reactive and damages cell linings causing swelling and inflammation in lungs and airways.